Skip to main content

 Slideshow

-06 - June 2025 - Show & Tell
+08 - Aug 2025 - Show & Tell

-Join us for the July Show and Tell Session
+Join us for the September Show and Tell Session

-Everyone is always anxious to see what members are making and there is really no better way to do so than by joining in a Show & Tell session.
+We can't say it enough, everyone is always anxious to see what members are making and there is really no better way to do so than by joining in a Show & Tell session.

 It is important to be reminded that the Show & Tell sessions are intended for all levels of woodturners and designed to be a safe and respectful place to solicit supportive input and advice, regardless of a woodturners experience level.
 It’s an opportunity for turners to engage in an informal and beneficial exchange of ideas and to foster further growth in woodturning.